Eventim Apollo Hammersmith 12th September 2014

 Earlier this year we reported that the legendary Kate Bush was up to something.
-The assumption being that she must be planning to release a new album.
-Of course this prospect was hugely exciting.
-A few months later she announced that she was planning a series of live dates, something us fans thought impossible.
+We assumed that she must be planning to release a new album; of course, this prospect was hugely exciting.
+A few months later she announced that she was planning a series of live dates, something we fans thought impossible.
 The race was now on to get hold of a ticket for the most anticipated live event in, well, 35 years.

 The atmosphere at the Eventim Apollo was full of anticipation and excitement, I've never been to a show that had such a buzz.
 I spoke to one guy who had come from Australia to see her!
 It has to be said that KB's fans are certainly patient and loyal.
 Despite rarely giving interviews or doing much promo for her work her albums continue to sell well when they are released because of how her music connects with people.
 Tonight that connection would be taken to a whole new level of experience.

 As the lights dimmed, the voice over from Lily kicked in before an extended intro of the song saw the backing singers and Kate marching across the stage to a thunderous standing ovation.

 Kate's understated entrance is exactly what you'd expect from the reluctant star.
 After greeting her audience with a fair amount of regality and humility, (she appeared genuinely moved by the audience reaction throughout the show.)
 She raises her microphone and sings "Oh Lily, I don't feel safe..."
 From this special moment, the audience is captivated and in total awe of the history, they are witnessing.
 Kate gives an incredible performance and her voice is sublime with a serious mezzo-soprano belt.
 Hearing her perform Top Of The City, from The Red Shoes was truly magical.